allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Setup Pre-Sortie Crew Rest

 Right-click in the grid and select Add.
 Select the MDS, the Crew Position \(select the letter indicator in the column of the crew position code that your activity uses.
-For example, for an F-16 Pilot, select MDS of F-16C

-and P in the D2 Column. \(The D columns are the five Sortie Duty Position characters.\) Under Pre Crew Rest, enter the number of hours required for Pre-Sortie Crew Rest and whether you want the crew rest added automatical y when the person is scheduled on the first sortie of the day.
+For example, for an F-16 Pilot, select MDS of F-16C and P in the D2 Column. \(The D columns are the five Sortie Duty Position characters.\) Under Pre Crew Rest, enter the number of hours required for Pre-Sortie Crew Rest and whether you want the crew rest added automatically when the person is scheduled on the first sortie of the day.

 Setup Post-Sortie Crew Rest